thenikso/angular-flexslider/README.md

 The FlexSlider callback API can also be used by specifying attributes with the appropriate API name containing [AngularJS expressions](http://docs.angularjs.org/guide/expression).

+Besides FlexSlider properties, one can specify a `slider-id` attribute to set an id to the actual slider.
+If not specified and an id attribute is specified to the `flex-slider` element, the actual slider will have an id of `<id>-slider`.

 The list of available properties (from [this page](http://www.woothemes.com/flexslider/#tabs-flexslider-info-tabber-tab-2)):

 ```javascript